elf4j/elf4j-api/README.md

                     "message object",
                     "enabled by system configuration of the logging provider");
         }
-        debug.log(() -> "alternative to the level guard, using a Supplier<?> function like this should achieve the same goal of avoiding unnecessary message creation, pending quality of the logging provider");
+        debug.log((Supplier) () -> "alternative to the level guard, using a Supplier<?> function like this should achieve the same goal of avoiding unnecessary message creation, pending quality of the logging provider");
     }
 }